kby-ai/FaceRecognition-Docker/README.md

     * The fifth parameter: the count allocated for the maximum 'FaceBox' objects.

     The function returns the count of the detected face.

+  - Create Template

+    The SDK provides a function that enables the generation of templates from RGB data.
+These templates can be used for face verification between two faces.

+    The function can be used as follows:

+    ```
+    templateExtraction(image_np1, image_np1.shape[1], image_np1.shape[0], faceBoxes1[0])
+    ```

+    This function requires 4 parameters.
+    * The first parameter: the byte array of the RGB image buffer.
+    * The second parameter: the width of the image.
+    * The third parameter: the height of the image.
+    * The fourth parameter: the 'FaceBox' object obtained from the 'faceDetection' function.

+    If the template extraction is successful, the function will return 0.
+Otherwise, it will return -1.

+  - Calculation similiarity

+    The 'similarityCalculation' function takes a byte array of two templates as a parameter.

+    ```
+    similarity = similarityCalculation(faceBoxes1[0].templates, faceBoxes2[0].templates)
+    ```

+    It returns the similarity value between the two templates, which can be used to determine the level of likeness between the two individuals.